larrykluger/Question-2-Answer-Proxy-SSO-Plugin/README.markdown

 * Flexibility: The external *authentication website* can be located on the same machine as the Q2A installation or a different machine.
 * Flexibility: The *authentication website* can be written in a different language and use a different database system than the Q2A site.
-* Installation speed: Only one new web method needs to be written on the *authentication website.*
+* Installation speed: Only two changes are needed on the *authentication website:* A  new web method and updating your service's logout to destroy Question2Answer cookies.

 ## Limitations
 The Q2A and authentication websites must have the same core domain name.
 Eg Q2A.example.com and app.example.com.
 Or Q2A.example.com and example.com.
 Or example.com/Q2A and app.example.com.